ibireme/yyjson/doc/API.md

 yyjson_doc_free(doc);
 ```

-The pos in the error information indicates the byte position where the error occurred.
+The `pos` in the error information indicates the byte position where the error occurred.
 If you need the line and column number of the error, you can use the `yyjson_locate_pos()` function.
-Note that the `line` and `column` start from 1, while `character` starts from 0.
+Note that `line` and `column` start from 1, while `character` starts from 0.
 All values are calculated based on Unicode characters to ensure compatibility with various text editors.

 Sample code:
 ```c